neeleshapatil/DBMS-Information/README.md

 # 14) DDL – Data Definition Language

-DDL is a set of SQL commands used to create, modify, and delete database structures but not data
+DDL is a set of SQL commands used to create, modify, and delete database structures but not data.
+CREATE, DROP, ALTER, RENAME, TRUNCATE

 CREATE: This command is used to create the database or its objects (like table, index, function, views, store procedure, and triggers).
 ```